acsaeng/vet-med-clinic-app/README.md

 ### Postman

 The Postman API platform was used to test all of the created API endpoints.
-The Postman collections containing the tested requests are located in the `testing/postman-collections` folder in JSON format.
+The Postman collections containing the tested requests are located in the `Back End/api-testing/old-tests/postman-collections` folder in JSON format.

 #### Note

 The following Postman collection files includes the API request test to the following endpoints:
-- Status - `testing/postman-collections/status.postman_collection.json`
+- Status - `Back End/api-testing/old-tests/postman-collections/status.postman_collection.json`
-- Reminders - `testing/postman-collections/reminders.postman_collection.json`
+- Reminders - `Back End/api-testing/old-tests/postman-collections/reminders.postman_collection.json`
-- Comments - `Back End/postman-tests/comments.postman_collection.json`
+- Comments - `Back End/api-testing/old-tests End/postman-tests/comments.postman_collection.json`
-- Photos - `Back End/postman-tests/photos.postman_collection.json`
+- Photos - `Back End/api-testing/old-tests End/postman-tests/photos.postman_collection.json`

 These were setup where each object generates a random UUID pertaining to a specific animal that is created whenever the object is created.
 As a result, the Postman requests that involve using a specific animal UUID in the path (`GET`, `PUT`, and `DELETE` requests where the UUID is included) do not work for new executions of the requests.